pierrefalconetti/sandbox/README.md

 The project was turned into a Typescript project by following this page: https://create-react-app.dev/docs/adding-typescript/

-The tsconfig.json file was added by using the command `tsc --init`, and the "jsx" flag was also activated.
+The tsconfig.json file was added by using the command `tsc --init`, and the "jsx" flag was also activated (see https://devtut.github.io/typescript/tsconfig-json.html#create-typescript-project-with-tsconfig-json for more details).

+PS: in case of type declaration issues, see https://akashmittal.com/could-not-find-declaration-file-module/ for workarounds.

 ## Learn More